lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_ANOVA.md

 We may still wonder about the differences between levels of the significant factor, `Type`.
 With a 2-way ANOVA, we can apply a Tukey test using the function `lsmeans` in the package `lsmeans`, along with the function `cld`, which controls the output that is displayed.
 The first argument to `cld` is an object created by `lsmeans`. `lsmeans` requires us to specify the model as well as the variable to test (e.g., `Type`), and give us confidence intervals as output, which we could use to determine which groups differ.
 We can also use `cld` to figure this out for us.
 For `cld`, we can to specify the *p*-value as `alpha`, the post-hoc test to use as `adjust`, and whether to use letters instead of the default to numbers for comparing groups.

+If you have not already done so, be sure to install `lsmeans` and associated dependencies, i.e. with `install.packages("lsmeans", dependencies = TRUE)`.

 ```r
 library("lsmeans")